keptn/keptn/docs/developer/install_local_customisations.md

 * As a developer I want to test my keptn fork build artefacts in a local kubernetes cluster environment.
 * As a developer I want to build and deploy my customized keptn fork at my kubernetes cluster environment.
 * As a keptn contributor I want to fork keptn, build, deploy and test my enhancements locally in my kubernetes cluster before I open a Pull Request.
-* As a mac book pro m1 (arm64) user, I want to build keptn locally and deploy it to my kubernetes cluster.
+* As a Macbook Pro M1 (arm64) user, I want to build keptn locally and deploy it to my kubernetes cluster.
 * As a developer I want to set the repository and image tag at one point for all keptn artefacts.
 * ...